stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The `append` method determines the layout of the model and adds the vertex data:
+The `append` method first determines the layout of the model:

 ```java
 private void append() {